-GEN vecvecsmall_indexsort(GEN x) performs an indirect lexicographic sorting of the components of the vector x and return a permutation stored in a t_VECSMALL.
+GEN vecvecsmall_indexsort(GEN x) performs an indirect lexicographic sorting of the components of the vector x and return a permutation stored in a $t_VECSMALL$.

-long vecvecsmall_search(GEN x, GEN y, long flag) x being a sorted vecvecsmall and y a t_VECSMALL, search y inside x. flag has the same meaning as for setsearch.
+long vecvecsmall_search(GEN x, GEN y) x being a sorted vecvecsmall and y a t_VECSMALL, search y inside x.